FRC-Team-955/Team-955-Infinite-Recharge-2020/Documentation/ShooterAPI.md

 <p>
 Usage:
 <p>
-Spin the motors to a certain velocity and then spins the hopper
+Spin the motors to a certain velocity and then spins the hopper (Use Follower for the second motor)
    </td>
   </tr>
 </table>